 Madison Transit System uses a token system to pay for public transit trips with the shuttles, if eligible, contact the Madison County Mobility Management office to ask about applying for bulk token purchases and/or “free rides” (based on availability at time of contact).

 The Volunteer Transportation Center, Inc. is a non-profit organization.
-VTC provides essential rides to health, social, and other destinations for residents of Central New York who have no other transportation alternatives.
-The mission is to provide transportation to health, wellness and critical needs destinations utilizing volunteers and mobility management for anyone who has barriers to transportation.
+GOMadison VTC provides essential rides to health destinations for residents of Madison County who have no other transportation alternatives.
+The mission is to provide transportation utilizing volunteers and mobility management for anyone who has barriers to transportation.
 Call (315) 628 - 8372 for Madison County VTC.

 Our MORE Program, in partnership with The Center for Court Innovation, was created to increase economic opportunities for those recently released from jail.
 The program combines 10-week group training sessions while individuals are incarcerated, followed by individualized case management services upon release.
 Inmates receive soft skills training while incarcerated.
 Upon release, the individual will work one on one with an Employment Coordinator to find jobs.
 Part of the program offers trasnportation funding for bus tokens and gas money, based off eligibility.
 Contact (646) 256 - 8903 or email@example.com.